Analog74/LuneX/README.md

 - **[DEVELOPMENT.md](DEVELOPMENT.md)** - Development tracking and roadmap
 - **[INTEGRATION.md](INTEGRATION.md)** - Repository integration details

+## Roblox API Dump Integration

+See [docs/ROBLOX_API_DUMP_INTEGRATION.md](docs/ROBLOX_API_DUMP_INTEGRATION.md) for details on how to use the new Roblox API dump integration for querying, documentation, and tooling.

+---

+## Quick Start

+- Python module: `library/roblox_api_dump.py`
+- Example usage and extension ideas included in the docs.

+---

+This enables advanced Roblox API introspection and automation for your development workflow.

+## Roblox API Automation

+- Run `make docs` to generate Markdown documentation from the API dump.
+- Run `make test` to test API dump integration and see sample queries.
+- You can also run the VS Code task "Generate Roblox API Docs" for doc generation.

+See `docs/ROBLOX_API_DUMP_INTEGRATION.md` for full details.

 ## 🏷️ Project Tags

 `utility` `development-tool` `roblox` `export` `rojo` `gui` `cli` `python` `cross-platform` `repository-utility`